 - The fourth style of leadership in the study was transactional leadership.
 This style focuses more on goals and rewards.
 I liken this to “Do your work and you get a paycheck” leaders.
 The researchers weren’t able to tie this style of leadership to a culture of philanthropy.
 But they did make an interesting observation: those identifying more as a transactional leadership style also were most likely to say their nonprofit was experiencing a shrinking budget.
 Since a study like this is more like a “snapshot,” we don’t know if transactional leadership causes less money to be raised or if less money being raised causes a more transactional style of leadership behaviors.
 But the link between transactional leadership and declining revenue is there.

 It’s clear from the study that leadership styles significantly impact nonprofit fundraising.
 The good news?
 Leadership behaviors can be learned.
 So if you’re experiencing a decline in fundraising, or just frustrated with doing all the fundraising yourself, take a look at your leadership style.
 It might just hold keys to turning your culture around.

-To download a free copy of “The Wake Up Call: A study of nonprofit leadership in the US and its impending crisis,” go to: https://concordleadershipgroup.com/report/
+Then download a free copy of “The Wake Up Call: A study of nonprofit leadership in the US and its impending crisis,” to see how your style correlates with fundraising.
+Get it at: https://concordleadershipgroup.com/report/

 The Wake Up Call nonprofit leadership report was conducted by the Hartsook Centre for Sustainable Philanthropy and sponsored by The Concord Leadership Group, Bloomerang, Boardable, and DonorSearch.
 Get your own copy free at https://ConcordLeadershipGroup.com/report/